-A farmhouse perched between an alpine meadow and the forested bank of Gore Creek houses the Vail Nature Center.
+A farmhouse perched between a montane meadow and the forested bank of Gore Creek houses the Vail Nature Center.
 This seven-acre facility in the heart of Vail is a tranquil gem whose knowledgeable staff hosts informative bird, wildflower and beaver pond tours and backcountry hikes.
 Camp Eco Fun is heaven for children.
 Classes covering special topics such as nature art, photography and fly fishing are available.
 They even offer stargazing after dark or an opportunity to meet Colorado's amazing raptors.
 The Nature Center is open seven days per week Memorial Day weekend through the end of September.

 Physical Address: 601 Vail Valley Drive, Vail, CO